 Farther from the capital, whether in Tyre, Sidon, etc, people are somewhat more conservative, except the Tyre beachside was totally fine.
 Tyre market area, where we hopped off the minibus was very unpleasant, with people catcalling and laughing, it was pretty disgusting.

 Tripoli is the exception with women being mostly well-covered.
 Here, I definitely suggest to have your shoulders and knees covered or even more.

 The country is small and you can get anywhere from Beirut within 2 hours.
 We decided to stay in a Beirut hotel the whole time, so that we didn’t need to drag everything with the mini-buses to another location.
 The only thing that would be better was to stay a couple of days at the nice seaside area, like Tyre, Batroun or near the white beach.

-Hamra is the most popular area for tourists to stay at.
-It is safe and has a number of food options.
-It also is about 30-45 minutes away from downtown, it’s near Raouche and the seaside walk.
+Hamra is the most popular area for tourists to stay at, it is safe and has a number of food options.
+It also is about half an hour to 45 minutes away from downtown, it’s near Raouche and the seaside walk.
 I looked at the other options around the city, but they seemed to be either very expensive or very far.

-Many operators don’t provide roaming for Lebanon, so if you constantly need to be connected and occasional WiFi isn’t enough, getting a sim card is the only option.
-We didn’t try getting it at the airport as we heard a number of stories, that the stall is often closed and they charged far bigger price than in the city.
+Many operators don’t provide roaming for Lebanon, so if you constantly need to be connected and occasional wifi isn’t enough, getting a sim card is the only option.
+We didn’t try getting it at the airport, but heard a number of stories, that the stall is often closed and they charged far bigger price in the city.
 Some people managed to get it easily though, so it’s worth trying, if you know the prices, so that you aren’t scammed.
 It’s quite expensive, we paid 15$ for 1GB internet for a week.
-Yes, you get a certain amount of data for certain amount of days (and actually hours), which we don’t get why.
-However, it was very useful for getting Uber whenever we needed it.
+However, it was very useful for getting Uber, when we needed it.

 Cafes and Food